rpstreef/openapi-tf-example/README.md

 # OpenAPI with AWS API Gateway, Lambda, Cognito, SNS and CloudWatch logs

-This repo only deploys the infrastructure via AWS CodePipeline, it will deploy the source code repo separately.
+This repo only deploys the infrastructure via Terraform.
+The source code, [this](https://github.com/rpstreef/openapi-node-example) repo, will be deployed automatically via AWS CodePipeline.
 By default, it's configured to automatically deploy at every push to the master branch.

 Check the companion articles series '_OpenAPI_' on [dev.to](https://dev.to/rolfstreefkerk/openapi-with-terraform-on-aws-api-gateway-17je).

-Check the NodeJS source code repo [here](https://github.com/rpstreef/openapi-node-example)

 # Get started